Event Rental Providers

 Employment Services X

-Software - Boxed X 100% taxable, including license fees, site licensing and other user end fees; also, any mandatory maintenance contracts or consulting services.
-Optional maintenance contracts - 50% taxable.
+Software - Boxed X 100% taxable, including license fees, site licensing, and other user-end fees; also, any mandatory maintenance contracts or consulting services.
+Optional maintenance contracts are 50% taxable.

 Software - Downloaded X Including any mandatory or optional maintenance contracts.